Kaisan3/vargr-co/README.md

 vargr-co
 ========

-this is for the company I'm helping "get born"
+this is being made for the company I'm helping "get born" :D